andyil/s3shutil/README.rst

 Contact
 ~~~~~~~~~~~~~~
 Just use it!
-You are also invited to send an email `andyworms@gmail.com`.
+You can send an email as well `andyworms@gmail.com`.
 All emails are (eventually) answered.
 Also read the code, fork, open a PR, start a discussion.